vignan-vizag/admin-assessment-backend-r/OVERALL_LEADERBOARD_FEATURE.md

 # Overall Leaderboard Feature

 ## Overview
-The Overall Leaderboard feature provides a comprehensive ranking system that aggregates students from all graduation year collections and displays the top 25 students with the highest total marks across the entire institution.
+The Overall Leaderboard feature provides a comprehensive ranking system that displays the top students with the highest total marks for a specific graduation year.
+This gives an overall performance view across all tests for students within that particular year.

 ## Features
-- **Cross-Year Analysis**: Aggregates students from all available year collections (e.g., 2023_students, 2024_students, 2025_students, etc.)
+- **Year-Specific Analysis**: Shows top students from a specific graduation year
-- **Top 25 Students**: Returns the highest scoring 25 students across all years
+- **Overall Performance Ranking**: Ranks students based on their total marks across all completed tests
+- **Advanced Filtering**: Filter by branch, section, and result limit
-- **Comprehensive Data**: Includes student details, scores, year information, and category breakdowns
+- **Comprehensive Data**: Includes student details, scores, and category breakdowns
 - **Performance Optimized**: Uses the pre-calculated `totalmarks` field for fast queries

 ## API Endpoint

 ### GET `/api/admin/overall-leaderboard/:year`

-**Description**: Gets the top 25 students with highest total marks across all graduation year collections.
+**Description**: Gets the top students with highest total marks for a specific graduation year with optional filtering capabilities.

 **Parameters**:
-- `year` (path parameter): The graduation year context (required for API consistency, but returns data from all years)
+- `year` (path parameter): The graduation year to get leaderboard for (required)

+**Query Parameters (Optional)**:
+- `branch` (string): Filter students by academic branch (e.g., "CSE", "ECE", "MECH")
+- `section` (string): Filter students by section (requires branch parameter)
+- `limit` (number): Number of top students to return (1-100, default: 25)

 **Headers**:
 - `Authorization: Bearer <admin_token>` (required)